vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-1.md

 In our last shell script we used bash as a interpreter , we can also use sh, zsh, python

-File extention dosen't matter, it can be anything or even extension is not needed
+File extension doesn't matter, it can be anything or even extension is not needed

 ```
 [opc@new-k8s script]$ mv test.sh test